 Kale-eating, a cappella–singing Maurice encourages readers to be themselves in this creative and appealing celebration of individuality.

-13. Hattie and Hudson by Chris Van Dusen
+13. If I Built a School by Chris Van Dusen

 14. The Three Billy Goats Gruff by Jerry Pinkney

 This classic tale is reimagined by a Caldecott medalist.
 The updated ending conveys an anti-bullying message.